 In March 2017, Sierra Leone became one of just 15 low and middle-income countries to benefit from the FCTC 2030 Project.
 Led by the Secretariat of the WHO FCTC in collaboration with WHO and UNDP, FCTC 2030 provides intensive support to governments so that they can implement effective, evidence-based tobacco control measures.
 The project is generously funded by the UK and Australian governments.

 Such tobacco control measures include: bans on tobacco advertising and sponsorship; creation of smoke-free public and work places; effective health warnings for all tobacco packaging; restricting sales of tobacco products to minors; public awareness campaigns, and strengthened tobacco taxation.

 “The Government of Sierra Leone has just passed a law for a 30 percent excise tax on tobacco products, which is a major win for pubic health,” he added.
-“It is also establishing a dedicated multi-sectoral tobacco control task force, which will support finalization and implementation of a new national strategy for tobacco control in Sierra Leone.”
+“It has also established a dedicated multi-sectoral tobacco control task force, which will support finalization and implementation of a new national strategy for tobacco control in Sierra Leone.”